CompPhysVienna/n2p2/src/doc/sphinx/source/interfaces/pair_nnp.rst

 .. code-block:: none

-   ### NNP EXTRAPOLATION WARNING ### STRUCTURE:      2 ATOM:     36 SYMFUNC:   14 VALUE:  8.978E-02 MIN:  3.900E-08 MAX:  8.888E-02
+   ### NNP EXTRAPOLATION WARNING ### STRUCTURE:      0 ATOM:       119 ELEMENT: Cu SYMFUNC:   32 TYPE:  3 VALUE:  2.166E-02 MIN:  2.003E-05 MAX:  1.756E-02

-stating that the value 8.978E-02 of symmetry function 14 was out of bounds (maximum in "scaling.data" is 8.888E-02) for atom 36.
-Here, the structure index refers to the MPI rank.
+stating that the value 2.166E-02 of symmetry function 32 of :ref:`type 3
+(angular narrow)<symfunction_short>`, element Cu (see the log file for a symmetry function listing) was out of bounds (maximum in "scaling.data" is 1.756E-02) for atom 119.
+Here, the atom index refers to the LAMMPS tag (global index) and the structure index is used to print out the MPI rank the atom belongs to.

 .. note::